 #7: WATER ACTIVITIES

 Need to rent some equipment to get in the Bay?
-Kayaks, stand-up paddle boards, surf boards, and lessons are all becoming available.
+Kayaks, stand-up paddle boards, surf boards, and lessons are all available.
 At the Santa Cruz Harbor, check in with SUP Shack which is open for rentals and purchases.
 In the Capitola Village, Capitola Beach Company is renting equipment daily and offering surf and SUP lessons.
 If you’re looking to sit back and relax as you tour the Monterey Bay, hop aboard Chardonnay Sailing Charters.
 Check our website for other water activity rentals, lessons, and experiences and be sure to check in with individual businesses for hours, operating status, and to make your reservations.

 #8: RIDE THE TRAIN AT ROARING CAMP